 There’s a smorgasbord of different tax reliefs you are entitled to as an Irish citizen or resident.
 The citizen’s information board is always a good place to start (link at the end of this article), but cutting to the chase the big ones are,

 The good news is there are lots of online services out there, with the biggest being taxback.com, that will file the tax paperwork for you in return for a cut of the refund.
-The average money saving refund received by Irish consumers is just under €1,880.
+The average money saving refund received by Irish consumers in 2024 was €1,880.
+Due to budget 2024 that’s likely to be even bigger this year.

 This doesn’t include any benefits you might be entitled to, such as energy credits, working family payment or the fuel allowance.